Snaacky/thewiki/docs/getting-started/anime.md

 Streaming sites are generally preferred by most anime watchers as they require no additional setup and are easy to use while being convenient.

-However, some sites will heavily compress video/audio and may have ads. *As a result, you may want to consider torrenting if you care about quality.*
+However, some sites will heavily compress video/audio and may have ads. *We suggest using a reliable content blocker, such as [uBlock Origin](https://ublockorigin.com).
+Additionally, you may want to consider torrenting if you care about quality.*

-Aiming for compatibility, they are also unable to use efficient codecs like x265. *If data limits are a concern, torrenting x265 mini encodes may be a better option.* See the [quality comparison between mini encodes and popular streaming sites](https://slow.pics/c/pjYaqdnr).
+Aiming for compatibility, they are also unable to use efficient codecs like x265. *If data limits are a concern, torrenting x265 mini encodes may be a better option.
+See the [quality comparison between mini encodes and popular streaming sites](https://slow.pics/c/pjYaqdnr).*

 Official streams have better quality but are also typically larger (~1.3GB per episode for 1080p). *They can be obtained by torrenting from groups like SubsPlease, who rip untouched streams.*